reanbrenda/weatherapp/README.md

 #Weather Forecast App

 Weather Forecast App Using Python 3

 #What does app do?

 it forecast weather of a selected city.

-#files contained

-um.png : Image used in the program output_screen.png : Final Result of the program Weather.py : Implementation of the Weather App

 #Module Used
 => GUI Module Used : Tkinter